|Incite -- (v) 1: give an incentive; 2: provoke or stir up; "incite a riot"; 3: urge on; cause to act|

 The only true way to combat this pernicious, creeping effect--already hideously visible in Europe, and gradually increasing its influence here at home in America--is to fight at every step, every turn, and every moment, the further and continued attempts of governments to usurp rights and centralize power.
 Voting and Democracy alone are insufficient safeguards.

-Written by: Brent Brophy
+Written by: Goemagog

 This is a mixed bag.
 While the possibilities for putting heads on pikes is very high, the probability is very low.
 Israel has rewarded Arafat for his lifetime of terrorism with a personal fortune in the billions and is stil subjected to attacks.